AMSP-04/NETN-LOG/docs/details.md

 * Time and location for disembarkment.
 * List of units that will execute the disembarkment.

 An offer is accepted or rejected by the Consumer.
 The offer is accepted when both service Consumer and Provider are agreeing about the conditions for delivery of the service.
-To achieve a Disembarkment service, Consumer shall publish the `SCP_ReadyToReceiveService` interaction.
+To achieve a Disembarkment service, Consumer shall publish the `LOG_ReadyToReceiveService` interaction.

 A TransportDisembarkmentStatus interaction can be repeated as much as needed, if disembarkment needs to be realized in several iterations.
 During a Disembarkment service execution, each transporter enters a loop where it publishes a list of disembarked units.
 If the modelling responsibility is transferred to the application that provides the service then it shall be returned back to the application that consumed the service.

 A Disembarkment service is considered as closed:
-* When the service Consumer receives a SCP_ServiceCompleted interaction and issues a SCP_ServiceReceived interaction.
+* When the service Consumer receives a `LOG_ServiceComplete` interaction and issues a `LOG_ServiceReceived` interaction.
-* When a SCP_RejectOffer is issued by the service Consumer.
+* When a `LOG_RejectOffer` is issued by the service Consumer.
-* When a SCP_CancelService is issued by the service Provider or Consumer.
+* When a `LOG_CancelService` is issued by the service Provider or Consumer.

 If a Disembarkment service is cancelled:
 * During negotiation phase (before service delivery start):